-Happy Tuesday Garden Party!
-There are two things I’m excited to share with you all – first, my harvest from Saturday:
+Happy Tuesday!
+There are two things I’m excited to share with you all – first, this photo of my harvest from Saturday:

-We’ve also been harvesting lots of blueberries, boysenberries, and the first of our delicious Marionberries.
-Next time I plant blackberries, I’ll only plant Marionberries – I can’t get enough of them, they are so good!
+In other garden news we’ve also been harvesting lots of blueberries, boysenberries, and the first of our delicious Marionberries.
+They are a local blackberry renowned for their flavor and size – they are so good!

-Why might you want to visit?
-Well, they are lists of what I’ve made with links to any of the items that have recipes to go with them and is what our family of four tries to put away each year to keep us in home-grown good food through the rest of the year.
-This may be of help in determining what your own list of foods to put away for your families.
+Why might you want to visit this page?
+Well, they are lists of what I’ve made with links to any of the items that have recipes to go with them.
+This is what I try to put away each year to keep our family of four in home-grown good food through the rest of the year.
+So this may help you in determining what your own list of foods to put away for your families.

 You can, of course, find canning, drying, and freezing how-tos and recipes in the AOC’s Preserving page with recipes and tips as well, but this might be another inspiration for you to see all that’s possible to accomplish through the growing season.